Financial Samurai

 Free alcohol is great, but nobody ever gets promoted because of a holiday party.
 There is really only downside if you get hammered and start blabbering on about how you find Y colleague hot, and how you find X boss annoying.

-One old colleague of mine got sloshed at a Managing Director’s house and was fired two months later.
+One old colleague of mine got sloshed at a Managing Director's house and was fired two months later.
 Coincidence?
 Of course not.
-He was a blight to the firm.
+He was saying some of the most inappropriate things to his colleagues.
 Getting drunk was his ultimate career limiting move.

 6) Not participating in office social functions.

 If your colleagues and bosses are going out for a beer after work, you better get your ass there as well.
-Of course you’re not going to get drunk, but you are going to spend another hour or two after a long day’s work getting to know your colleagues in a more relaxed setting.
+You don't have to get drunk.
+But you are going to spend another hour or two after a long day's work getting to know your colleagues in a more relaxed setting.
 Outside of work, we are all equal.
-Here’s your chance to develop common ground.
+Here's your chance to develop common ground.

 It only takes a one hour lunch to drastically improve a relationship, especially if you pay.
 Your clients will pick up your e-mails and calls and business gets that much easier.

-Do not ever miss a chance to go bond with your colleagues once this damn pandemic is over.
+Do not ever miss a chance to go bond with your colleagues.
 Once you develop friendships with higher ups, your survival rate shoots through the roof.

-One of the biggest reasons why I’m heavily investing in big city real estate is because I’m certain people will rush back to cities like NYC and San Francisco once there is herd immunity.
+One of the reasons why I'm positive onbig city real estate is because I'm certain people will rush back to cities like NYC and San Francisco post-pandemic.
 People want to go where the power and the opportunities are.
 People want to develop relationships that have been diluted due to working for home.

 Working from home for too long is a career limiting move.